 4. Diggin' Your Dog Firm Up Pumpkin Powder

-- Simple ingredients: Only pumpkin, apple pectin, and cranberry
+- Three simple ingredients: Pumpkin, apple pectin, and cranberry, all USA-sourced

 - No refrigeration needed